GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ### RP2040 ProMicro
-**Adafruit KB2040 / Sparkfun Pro Micro RP2040 / Boardsource Blok / Elite-Pi / Sea-Picro**
+**e.g. Adafruit KB2040 / Sparkfun Pro Micro RP2040 / Boardsource Blok / Elite-Pi / Sea-Picro**

 For now you can't use the official QMK version with the RP2040.
 Instead you should use [this PR](https://github.com/KarlK90/qmk_firmware/tree/feature/raspberry-pi-rp2040-support).\
 Copy the **klor** folder into the **keyboards** directory of your qmk installation.\